Jhoneagle/Bird-Book/README.md

 ## Description

-A cross platform application that allows locally storing observation data about different species.
+A cross platform application that allows storing observation data about species into the local memory.

 ### Features